 Burnout is a great utility spell than can help you kite melee builds and dash out of danger.
 Also, Burnout can be used offensively as it explodes at the end of travel, but it’s recommended to save burnout for defensive instances in most situations.

 Ice Shower is the key ability of the Ice Gauntlet and one of the best CC abilities in New World.
 Learning how to land Ice Shower on targets is key to setting up kills for you and your group.
 Ice Storm provides good AOE damage that can be used as zone control or pressure targets.

 Entombed is the final active ability in the Ice Gauntlet Mastery tree.
 It is a Utility spell that can help you survive the pressure and minimize damage taken if used correctly.

 This split allows for some extra HP and survivability while maintaining a high amount of damage.
-If you feel comfortable using your dodge, Ice Gauntlet abilities, and Burnout for survivability, you can change the split to 350 INT and 150 CON.
-It is not recommended to go lower than 150 Consitution in PVP, as you will lose the bonus Crit resistance from the 150 CON perk.
+It is not recommended to go lower than 150 Constitution in PVP, as you will lose the bonus Crit resistance from the 150 CON perk.

 In this Section of the Elementalist New World Ice Gauntlet Build, we will break down what equipment you will use.
 This includes armor and weapon perks and equip weight